 - Problem sets will generally be posted on Mondays and due the following Tuesday morning. - Precepts will start the first week.
-The first precept will introduce Stata and review basic matrix algebra. - The two in-class tests are scheduled for Oct 5 and Nov 30. - The final exam will be scheduled by the registrar.
+The first precept will introduce Stata. - The two in-class tests are scheduled for Mar 5 and Apr 16. - The final exam has been tentatively scheduled by the registrar for May 10 at 8.30 am.

 Code of conduct.
 All course activities, including class meetings and homework assignments, are subject to the university's academic code and code of conduct as detailed in the "Rights, Rules, Responsibilities" publication.
+If you use GAI tools (such as Github CoPilot) on an assignment, you must describe how you used the tool and include both the prompt and the relevant output.
+Using these tools without disclosing when and how you used them is a violation of the University's academic regulations (see Section 2.4.6 of the aforementioned publication).